Senths02/portfolio/src/content/watch-party-data.md

 <details>
 <summary>Discovery</summary>

-## Understanding work to date
+### Understanding work to date
 I joined this project in the early stages of development.

 This project was part of a wider initiative and I had been involved with previous work.
 The technology was relatively familiar, but my understanding of the work to date was built by listening to people in the team and absorbing documentation.

-The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed an MVP.
+>The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.

 Familiarity with the work to date would allow me to contribute effectively.
 I needed to understand: